ms-iot/samples/NoPopups/NoPopUps.md

  ---
 layout: sample
 title: <title>
 description: <1 to 2 sentence description about this page - used for SEO>
 keyword: <list any keywords not in the title that you want to be used for search>
-permalink: <URL needs to match filename, and should be descriptive.
-Should also include locale and parent folders.
-For example, AllJoyn.md - /en-US/Docs/AllJoyn.htm, Downloads - /en-US/Downloads.htm>
+permalink: <URL needs to match filename, and should be descriptive. Â Should also include locale and parent folders. Â For example, AllJoyn.md - /en-US/Docs/AllJoyn.htm, Downloads - /en-US/Downloads.htm>
 samplelink: https://github.com/ms-iot/samples/
 lang: en-US
 ---